Mental Health for PTA Leaders

 Promoting

-You not only want to promote whatever programming you are doing but also share resources to empower families with the information and tools they need to make mental health a priority.
+Promote your Healthy Minds programming and share National PTA's Healthy Minds family tools and resources to empower families with the information they need to make mental health a priority.

 • Use social medial/email/newsletter messaging to reach families.